dahlek/nemesis_scripts/README.md

-Python scripts I frequently use to run NEMESIS or analyze results.
+Python scripts I frequently use to run NEMESIS or analyze results. (everything's in python 2.7!)

 mre_reader.py - plots measured spectra and error, and fitted synthetic spectrum, as reported by the *.mre file.